-The General Manager, in cooperation with the Board Chairperson, shall prepare an agenda for each regular and special meetings of the Board of Directors.
-Any Director may contact the General Manager and request any item to be placed on the agenda no later than 12:00p.m. fourteen (14) calendar days prior to the meeting date.
-Alternatively, if a Director wishes to place items on a future meeting agenda, the Director may request the items be added during the "Announcement and Comments from Board Members" agenda item during regular Board meetings.
+The General Manager, in cooperation with the Board Chairperson, shall prepare an agenda for each regular and special meeting of the Board of Directors.
+Any Director may call the General Manager and request any item to be placed on the agenda no later than 12:00p.m. six business days prior to the meeting date.

-Any member of the public may request that a matter directly related to District business be placed on the agenda of a regularly scheduled meeting of the Board of Directors, but the Board of Directors shall have no obligation to place the requested item on a meeting agenda.
+Any member of the public may request that a matter directly related to District business be placed on the agenda of a regularly scheduled meeting of the Board of Directors, subject to the following conditions: